ScooloV/bbpedia/docs/dungeon_bowl/set-up.md

 *The Magisterium of the colleges will often store their vast wealth within one of the rooms of the dungeon for safekeeping.
-It is not unheard of for ungeon Bowl players to \'accidentally\' stumble across these treasure* ooms *mid-game and gather their college an extra bonus whilst they are there if they can.*
+It is not unheard of for ungeon Bowl players to 'accidentally' stumble across these treasure* ooms *mid-game and gather their college an extra bonus whilst they are there if they can.*